cs194-126/lab1/README.md

   to run the build system, which compiles both the mbed library in `mbed/` and the top-level program in `src/`.
 This should produce a compiled, flashable binary, `build/program.bin`.
 0. Connect your microcontroller board to your computer via USB.
 You should see a flash drive named `NUCLEO_L432KC` show up.
 0. Copy `build/program.bin` into the `NUCLEO_L432KC` flash drive to write the program to the microcontroller.
 This may take a few seconds.
+  - Note that while this is convenient, this type of programming the chip through USB Mass Storage Device protocol is very much a nonstandard hack and may not work on all platforms or with 100% reliability.
+Reconnecting the Nucleo may help in cases where it stops working.
+Otherwise, programming over the debug link with OpenOCD is described [below](#installing-eclipse).
 0. If it worked, the onboard user-controlled LED (the green one next to the reset button) should blink at about 1Hz.

 ### Installing Eclipse